scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

-Over the course of this work, we have achieved our goal of speeding up the throughput of the DESI spectral extraction code on NERSC Cori Haswell and KNL processors by a factor of 5-7x.
+Over the course of this work, we have achieved our goal of speeding up the throughput of the DESI spectral extraction code on NERSC Cori Haswell and KNL processors by a factor of 5-7x without re-writing their Python code in another language.
 Our strategy was as follows: we employed profiling tools, starting with the most simple tools (cProfile + gprof2dot) and progressing as necessary to more complex tools (line_profiler and Tau), to get an idea of which kernels are most expensive and what types of structural changes could help improve runtime and flexibility.
 We used Numba to JIT compile several expensive functions.
 This was a relatively quick way to obtain some speedup without changing many lines of code.
 We also made larger structural changes to avoid calling expensive functions and also to increase the flexibility and efficiency of the parallelism.
 In general these larger structural changes were more complex to implement, as well as more time consuming, but also resulted in the biggest payoff in terms of speedup.
 We considered changing the parallelism strategy from MPI to Dask, but ultimately found that changing an existing code is non-trivial due to the fundamentally different strategies of dividing the workload, and decided to continue using MPI.
 Finally, we are now investigating how the DESI code could run effectively on GPUs by since the next NERSC system Perlmutter will include a large CPU and GPU partition.
 Exploratory studies for how the DESI code can be optimized are being performed using scipy.linalg.eigh and cupy.linlg.eigh as a test case now and will continue as future work.

 Acknowledgments
 ---------------